 Dental anxiety or phobia is a real problem for many people, preventing them from seeking the dental care they need.
 Unfortunately, this often results in complex dental problems, including tooth loss, that harm daily quality of life.
+Dr. Brent Engelberg provides sedation dentistry options to enable those suffering from dental anxiety to feel relaxed and comfortable during treatment.
+Sedation dentistry can also perform several dental treatments during a single visit.

-Many patients always tell us about how much they used to dread going to the dentist before finding our office.
+Many patients tell us how much they used to dread going to the dentist before finding our office.
 We aim to create a positive patient experience so you can sit back, relax, and look forward to your upcoming dental appointments and procedures.
 Dr. Brent Engelberg has some tips to help patients with dental anxiety overcome their fears of the dentist.
-Here are three things you can do to help you relax at the dentist office.
+Here are three things you can do to help you relax at the dentist’s office.

 Who Benefits From Sedation Dentistry?